OFK Beograd: Modern era

 OFK Beograd were relegated from the Serbian SuperLiga after finishing fifteenth in the 2015–16 season.
 The next season saw relegation from the 2016–17 Serbian First League after finishing bottom of the table.
 The club played in the Serbian League Belgrade in the 2017–18 season (their first season in the Serbian third tier), finishing in second place behind Žarkovo who were promoted to the Serbian second tier.

 In November 2018 the "Klub prijatelja OFK Beograda" was formed (trans.
 "Club of Friends of OFK Beograd") with the goal of saving the club from becoming extinct and helping the club through its most difficult times.
 The KPO is made up of loyal fans who want to see OFK return to its former glories competing at the very top of the first tier of Serbian football.

-In their second year in the Serbian third division, OFK finished in fifth position on 46 points, The club did manage to win the Belgrade Cup though but Graficar were promoted to the second division, meaning OFK would compete for a third successive year in the Serbian third tier.
+In their second year in the Serbian third division, OFK finished in fifth position on 46 points, with Grafičar being promoted to the second division.
+OFK did however manage to win the Belgrade Cup.

 In the 2019–20 season, OFK commenced their third successive season in the Serbian third tier with hiring former accomplished player Stevica Kuzmanovski as coach.
 On 25 September 2019, in the last 32 of the Serbian Cup, OFK faced their city rivals FK Rad and won 3–2 with two goals from Andreja Lazović and one goal from Stefan Janković.
 This was considered quite a success as OFK where at this time in the Serbian third division and FK Rad in the Serbian top division the SuperLiga.
 COVID-19 Pandemic resulted in the season coming to a halt for clubs in the third division Belgrade league, OFK finished the season in a disappointing 3rd place.
 The eventual champions were IMT who were promoted to the Serbian First League (Second Division of the Serbian football pyramid), another hammer blow for OFK as a 4th consecutive season in the Serbian 3rd tier would come in season 2020–21 for a club barely surviving financially.
+At the conclusion of the 2022–23 season, OFK finished in first place in the Serbian League Belgrade, securing promotion to the Serbian First League for the 2023–24 season.

+On 14 August 2024, OFK was renamed to OFK Beograd Mozzart Bet for sponsorship reasons.